garretthoffman/mlflow-modal/.devcontainer/README.md

 ## Environment Variables

-For convenience, `.devcontainer.json` includes placeholders to set the required environment variables - `MODAL_TOKEN_ID`, `MODAL_TOKEN_SECRET` and `MODAL_WORKSPACE` - in your local development environment.
+For convenience, `.devcontainer.json` includes placeholders to set the required environment variables - `MODAL_TOKEN_ID`, `MODAL_TOKEN_SECRET`, and `MODAL_WORKSPACE` - in your local development environment.

 ## Local Testing

-An end to end test is included in `tests/test_mlflow_plugin.py`.
+An end-to-end test is included in `tests/test_mlflow_plugin.py`.
 This test is intended to be run manually as it will interact with the Modal workspace configured in your development environment.
-To run the test first perform a local install of the `mlflow-modal` plugin by running `pip install .` from the root of this repository.
-Once installed the test can be run with `python tests/test_mlflow_plugin.py`.
+To run the test, first perform a local install of the `mlflow-modal` plugin by running `pip install .` from the root of this repository.
+Once installed, the test can be run with `python tests/test_mlflow_plugin.py`.